My Short Trips in Johor Bahru ,Malaysia

 - child's smile

-- taste of childish adventure
+- a taste of childish adventure

 - extra clothing especially if you're planning to ride the waterboat.

-A friend of mine join my craze and we went to Legoland with all smiles.
+A friend of mine joined my craze and we went to Legoland with all smiles.
 In an hour we arrived at our destination.
-It was a sunny day, a perfect day have some fun.
+It was a sunny day, a perfect day to have some fun.
 We went immediately to the very first ride we laid our eyes on.
 Check out Einstein's Lego Face around the area too.

 Spinning Bolts